 Parliament House Virtual Tour

-This project involved designing the interface for a live virtual tour of the South Australia Parliament House, created to help students explore civic spaces remotely through web and VR.
+This project focused on designing the interface for a virtual reality tour of South Australia’s Parliament House, allowing students to explore civic spaces remotely through the web or a VR headset.

-I focused on clear, minimal UI design that supports exploration without distracting from the immersive 360° environment, while ensuring the experience works across desktop, mobile, and Google Cardboard VR.
+I focused on clear, minimal UI/UX design that supports exploration without distracting from the immersive 360° environment, while ensuring the experience works across desktop, mobile, and Google Cardboard headsets.

 Project context